Device Drivers

 Terminal Devices

 Historically, the main user interface hardware of a computer (keyboard and video display) was called a terminal.
-However, this definition is not as common today with the advent of personal computers, GUI environments, and the variety of operating systems and interface devices available.
+However, this definition is not as common today with the advent of personal computers, graphical user interface environments, and the variety of operating systems and interface devices available.
 While the term is still used on occasion, "terminal" is usually associated with a system's command line shell or console-style environment; e.g. text terminal or terminal window.

 Applications running on some older operating systems may require a terminal device driver to be configured for user access in this environment.
 Terminal device drivers are opened during the PxPlus start_up.
 PxPlus uses the value assigned in the TERM environment variable to determine which device driver is used for the current terminal.
 Generally, this is already set to an appropriate value by the operating system.